Skim1571/strokeCaddy/README.md

 ### **_Description_**

 #### Creating a golf stroke tracking app.
 This app will keep track of the player's stroke and club used for that stroke.
 The user will be able to POST their stroke & used club.
 The User can also GET a prior game's score / club usage.
 The user will also be able to Update their score and Delete a recorded game.

+### Phase I Complete: The App currently allows users to Create a new course.
+The user is then able to view all created courses and make changes or delete a course.
+As this app continues to develop more functionality will allow player strokes to be recorded / updated / deleted.

 ---